Backporting the SwiftUI 4 ImageRenderer to iOS 13

 The generated snapshot looks great, since it uses the screen resolution by default:

-However, note that the backported renderer is only available in iOS.
+Note that the backported renderer is only available in iOS.
 It’s not available in macOS, tvOS or watchOS, since it uses iOS-specific functionality to generate the snapshot.

 Conclusion

-The SwiftUI 4 ImageRenderer
+The new ImageRenderer

 You can find a backported renderer in SwiftUIKit.
 Feel free to try it out and let me know what you think.

-If you found this post interesting and would like to share your thoughts, ideas, feedback etc. please comment in the Disqus section below or reply to this tweet.
+If you found this interesting and would like to share your thoughts, please comment in the Disqus section below or reply to this tweet.